Home » How Long Is Residency by Specialty?

 Pathology

-Pathology residency typically consists of 4 years.
-The training includes both anatomic pathology and clinical/laboratory pathology.
-Some institutions may also offer specialized training in just one area/division for 3 years.
+Pathology residency typically consists of 4 years to include both anatomic pathology and clinical/laboratory pathology.
+Some institutions may also offer specialized training in just one area/division for 3 years (anatomic pathology or clinical/laboratory pathology).

 Pediatrics

 Pediatrics residency has a 3-year training period.
-Of note, pediatric hospital medicine is now considered a subspecialty, requiring a 2-year fellowship before becoming board-certified.
+Of note, pediatric hospital medicine is now considered a subspecialty, requiring a 2-year fellowship after residency before becoming board-certified.

 Psychiatry